 Expands on concepts taught in COMM 1125.
 Individually and in groups, students prepare career-oriented presentations and learn to utilize presentation technology.
 Students also prepare a portfolio of their work that can be used in interview situations.
 Prerequisite: COMM 1125.
-Fall and Spring, 3 hour lecture, discussion and presentation, 3 credits.
+Spring, 3 hour lecture, discussion and presentation, 3 credits.
 COMM 2145 Public Relations: Explores the role and function of public relations in an industrialized society.
-Examines the historical evolution of public relations, career opportunities in the field, and professional/ ethical/legal responsibilities.
+Examines the historical evolution of public relations, career opportunities in the field, and professional/ethical/legal responsibilities.
 Introduces public relations activity in firms, social agencies, trade organizations, government, education, sports and entertainment.
 Reviews the basic public relations process (research, planning, communication, and evaluation) and the use of communication strategies to achieve organizational goals.
 Emphasizes the concepts of public relations, audience analyses and persuasion.
 Reviews practical guidelines for using written spoken and visual techniques to reach selected audience.
 Prerequisite: ENGL 1125.
-Fall and Spring, 3 hours lecture and discussion, 3 credits.
+Fall, 3 hours lecture and discussion, 3 credits.
 COMM 2155 Introduction to Radio Production: Introduces the basic principles and practices of radio station operations and radio production.
 Students learn about and gain practice in conceiving, scripting, developing, performing, and producing a variety of radio programs while using a range of field and studio equipment, including emerging digital technologies.
 Examines issues of diversity in radio programming.
 Fall, 3 hours lecture and discussion with field exercises and laboratory and production sessions, 3 credits.
-COMM 2160 Digital Media Production: Introduces students to the basic concepts, theories, and techniques of digital video production.
+COMM 2160 Digital Media Production:

+Introduces students to the basic concepts, theories, and techniques of digital video production.
 Students practice all phases of program development pre-production, from concept through completion.
 Prerequisite: COMM 1120 or consent of instructor.
-Fall, 3 hours lecture, discussion and hands-on assignments, 3 credits COMM 3010 Special Topics in Communication: Investigates diverse areas of interest in communication.
+Spring, 3 hours lecture, discussion and hands-on assignments, 3 credits.
+COMM 2165 Health Communication:

+Surveys the developing sub-discipline of Health Communication.
+Examines communication and health education as part of the development of Self, the development of dyadic relationships with health care professionals, dynamics involved in small health groups (such as support groups) and large groups (such as insurance companies), concepts of public health initiatives and campaigns, and intercultural expectations of health communication.
+Prerequisite: COMM 1115.
+3 hours.
+Lecture, guest lecture, discussion, and project/presentation.
+COMM 3010 - 3026 Special Topics in Communication: Investigates diverse areas of interest in communication.
 Studies mass media and society, studies in sport communication, intercultural communication, advanced digital production and leadership communication, among others.
 Students complete both experiential exercises and case analyses.
 Prerequisite: COMM 1120.
 Fall and Spring, 3 hours lecture, discussion, and experiential activities, 3 credits.
 COMM 3015 Special Topics: Advanced Digital Media Production: Focuses on acquiring skills and application of communicating effectively with digital media.
-Media communications principles such as the multimedia principle, the contiguity principle, the modality principle, the redundancy principle, and the coherence principle, among others for effective communication, will be explored and applied.
-Applications such as Adobe Photoshop, Adobe Premiere, Adobe After Effects, Adobe Encore DVD, Adobe Flash, and Adobe Director will be utilized to produce dynamic video, DVD, and web content, as well as to produce a student digital portfolio.
-Spring, 3 hours lecture and lab, 3 credits.
+Explores and applies media communications principles such as the multimedia principle, the contiguity principle, the modality principle, the redundancy principle, and the coherence principle, among others for effective communication.
+Utilizes applications such as Adobe Photoshop, Adobe Premiere, Adobe After Effects, Adobe Encore DVD, Adobe Flash, and Adobe Director to produce dynamic video, DVD, and web content, as well as to produce a student digital portfolio.
+Fall, 3 hours lecture and lab, 3 credits.
 COMM 3110 Communication Theory: